sphericalpm/lektorium/README.md

 # What is Lektorium?
-Lektorium _will be_ a web content management management solution for those with many little and/or similar websites.
+Lektorium _will be_ a web content management solution for those with many little and/or similar websites.
 A typical user would be a large and loosely governed organisation with departments having a strong mandate to communicate externally and independently publish on the web.

 We will use Lektor, a great static site generator, as the source of basic content management and organisation functionality, and augment it with everything necessary for the business setting described above.